 I’m going to show you what flash sync speed is with a little experiment using my Fuji XT2.
 You can try an experiment like this with any digital camera and it will give you an idea about what type of manual shutter your camera uses, what the sync speed is, and how far you can push it.

-There are several different types of shutters, but this Fujifilm camera has a focal plane shutter which is like curtains sitting in front of the sensor.
-Both curtains move, and the sensor is exposed in sections, each part for the same amount of time.
+There are several different types of shutters, but this Fujifilm camera has a focal plane shutter which is like a pair of curtains sitting in front of the sensor.
+A lot of cameras use this system; all DSLR cameras use it.
 At speeds of up to 1/250s, the flash fires when the shutter is fully open exposing the entire image sensor.
 However, at speeds of over 1/250s, the shutter is never fully open.
-As one curtain is moving up, the other starts moving, exposing the image sensor in sections.
-The flash fires, but now you can see the effect of the shutter on the image; the flash has been fired when only a small part of the image sensor is exposed.
-The faster the shutter speed, the worse this effect is.
+Instead, as one curtain is moving, the other starts moving too, exposing the image sensor in sections.
+The flash fires, but now you can see the effect of the moving shutter on the image; the flash has been fired when only a small part of the image sensor is exposed.
+And the faster the shutter speed, the worse this effect is.
 The camera is exposing the image sensor in smaller and smaller sections or slices.

 You can see from these shots that the Fuji shutter moves down and not from the left or right; it’s a guillotine shutter (the image is upside down on the image sensor so that’s why it looks like it’s running bottom to top).
 You don’t notice this effect if you’re not using a flash – the sensor being exposed in sections doesn’t make any difference.
 The camera calculates the exposure and allows for each part of the sensor exposed by the opening of the shutter to receive the same amount of light.
 But with the flash, the duration of the light is tiny.